pinelighting/gsa/README.md

 # Getting Start with Ansible
 This is a brief set of instructions to get an environment ready for Ansible.
 The starting point is from a new distribution setup.
-In my example, am using Ubuntu 20.04 LTS.
+In my example, I am using Ubuntu 20.04 LTS.

 ## Get the latest updates for the Linux distribution
 * `sudo apt update`